sofibox/maxinet_public/vps_setup_luks.md

+version: 0.1

-How to setup OS disk encryption using Linode
+# How to setup OS disk encryption using Linode

 We will use Volume Storage to attach as a home directory so that it can grow easily